-The North American Dipterists Society has a Grants and Awards program to further education in dipterology, stimulate collaboration, research activities and field work, recognize important contributions to dipterology, and promote scientific study and dissemination of knowledge about flies.
+The Dipterists Society has a Grants and Awards program to further education in dipterology, to stimulate collaboration, to support research activities and field work, to recognize important contributions to dipterology, and to promote scientific study and dissemination of knowledge about flies.
 All grants and awards are focused on furthering the purposes and goals of the organization and supporting our tax-exempt status.

 Details and further information will be disseminated here and through the Fly Times and the Dipterists mailing list server.